AGNC Investment's Q4 2016 Income Statement Projection - Part 1 (Including Current Recommendation)

 Two assumptions should be noted within Table 3 when projecting AGNC's quarterly interest expense figure for the fourth quarter of 2016.
 First, let us calculate an appropriate quarterly "average repurchase agreements" balance.
 Based on an earlier calculated projection within AGNC's interest income account (see Table 2 above), I am projecting the company will have a quarterly average securities, at cost balance of $42.9 billion for the fourth quarter of 2016.
 Knowing this figure, I can now project the quarterly average of AGNC's outstanding repurchase agreements.
 If one takes the quarterly average securities balance and divides this figure by the quarterly average of AGNC's outstanding repurchase agreements balance, a calculated "ratio of average securities versus average repurchase agreements" is projected.
 This ratio has continued to be within a narrow range of 1.09 - 1.11 during the prior three quarters.
 For the fourth quarter of 2016, I am using a ratio of 1.08 to project the quarterly average of AGNC's outstanding repurchase agreements balance.
 When calculated, this balance is projected to be $39.9 billion.
 This is a projected decrease of ($4.5) billion for the fourth quarter of 2016 when compared to the balance for the third quarter of 2016 ($39.9 billion versus $44.4 billion).

-Second, let us now obtain a suitable quarterly "average cost of funds rate".
+Second, let us now obtain a suitable quarterly "average cost of funds rate."
 I am projecting an increase of 7 basis points ("bps") to AGNC's average cost of funds rate for the fourth quarter of 2016 when compared to the third quarter of 2016 (1.39% versus 1.32%).
 As mentioned earlier, all interest expense in relation to AGNC's interest rate payer swaps are reclassified out of this account and into the gain (loss) on derivative instruments and other securities, net account.
 As such, a portion of the quarterly average cost of funds rate is not in relation to AGNC's outstanding repurchase agreements.
 AGNC's interest expense, in relation to the company's outstanding repurchase agreements, is based on a small fixed rate percentage and a variable rate percentage mainly based on LIBOR.
 During the fourth quarter of 2016, repurchase agreement interest rates rose by a similar rate when compared to current/"spot" LIBOR.

 AGNC's weighted average interest rate on the company's outstanding repurchase agreements was 0.83% and 0.78% as of 9/30/2016 and 6/30/2016, respectively.
 After a much more subdued movement during the first and second quarters of 2016, LIBOR notably net increased across the 1-, 3-, 6-, and 12-month tenors/maturities during the third quarter of 2016.
 LIBOR continued its move higher during the fourth quarter of 2016, especially in the 1-month tenor/maturity.
 This was mainly due to the market's anticipation that the FOMC would once again increase the Fed Funds Rate in December 2016.
-As I have correctly stated for several years via articles and comments, once the Fed Funds Rate "lifts-off", U.S. LIBOR would either immediately "follow suit" and increase by roughly the same bps or the market would anticipate such a move thus causing LIBOR to increase leading up to this event.
+As I have correctly stated for several years via articles and comments, once the Fed Funds Rate "lifts-off," U.S. LIBOR would either immediately "follow suit" and increase by roughly the same bps or the market would anticipate such a move thus causing LIBOR to increase leading up to this event.
 Since repurchase loan rates have a direct relationship to short-term borrowing rates (which are impacted by the Fed Funds Rate/LIBOR), I am making the assumption the weighted average interest rate on AGNC's outstanding repurchase agreements gradually increased during the fourth quarter of 2016.

 Now that we have determined AGNC's average repurchase agreements balance and average cost of funds rate, let us calculate the company's interest expense for the fourth quarter of 2016.
 Still using Table 3 above as a reference, after a reclassification of ($50) million in relation to the net periodic interest costs of interest rate swaps expense (a more cautious projection; assuming management added some longer-term interest rate payer swaps during the quarter), I am projecting AGNC's interest expense to decrease by ($6) million for the fourth quarter of 2016 when compared to the third quarter of 2016 ($90 million versus $96 million).